docker/docs/content/guides/use-case/genai-video-bot/_index.md

 database.
 The following steps show how to use the service.

 1. Open a browser and access the yt-whisper service at [http://localhost:8503](http://localhost:8503).
-2. Once the application appears, in **Youtube URL** specify a Youtube video URL and select **Submit**.
+2. Once the application appears, in the **Youtube URL** field specify a Youtube video URL and select **Submit**.
 The following example uses [https://www.youtube.com/watch?v=yaQZFhrW0fU](https://www.youtube.com/watch?v=yaQZFhrW0fU).